76-Page Family Dentistry WordPress Build in 130 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-The QA load on this build ran across two parallel agency-side backlogs — 14 Issues Backlog SEO rows and 14 AM Issues Backlog rows — plus a 58-item launch checklist covering Design, Functionality, and Content across both Pre-Migration and Post-Migration phases; all three closed to zero before the site went live on WP Engine.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The QA load on this build ran across two parallel agency-side backlogs — 14 Issues Backlog SEO rows and 14 AM Issues Backlog rows — plus a 49-item launch checklist covering Design, Functionality, and Content across both Pre-Migration and Post-Migration phases.
+All three closed to zero before the site went live on WP Engine.
+Before any of that reached the agency, the build went through Site Checker on our side — how we run QA sets out the categories and the standard we keep: nothing leaves with a finding still open.
+Once it was in the agency’s hands, they ran their own review and logged findings into the shared backlog, which our fix loop cleared until sign-off.

 Process